UntitledModGame/umg-mods/effects/the_action_problem.md

 From there, change `usables` to be more generic;

 A `usable` entity is an entity that can be "used" by another entity.
+`usable` entities have instantaneous usage.
+They are not continuous.

 For example:
 - usable-items
 - abilities